imbs-hl/fuseMLR-paper/README.md

 # fuseMLR-paper

-Code to reproduce results of the case study presented in paper "fuseMLR: An R package for integrative prediction modeling of multi-omics data".
+Code to reproduce results in simulation and case study presented in paper "fuseMLR: An R package for integrative prediction modeling of multi-omics data".

+## Simulation
+Follow the steps below to reproduce the results presented in the simulation section.

+## Case study
+To reproduce the case study results, perform the following steps.

 0 - Use `https://github.com/imbs-hl/fuseMLR-paper.git` to clone this repository or download and save it on your local computer.